Abraham 1980 AM – 2155 AM, contemporaneous with Noah, Shem, Nimrod, Eber, Jacob

 Contrast this account of Abram’s relationship with God the Father to Lot’s relationship with Abram as father.
 Lot does not reflect Abram’s righteous character.
 Even though Abram had assumed responsibility as a clan member to rescue Lot from the four kings, there is no record of submission to either Melchizedek’s or Abram’s authority.
 Even the king of Sodom has more respect!

 “Lot dwelled in the cities of the plain, and pitched his tent toward Sodom.
-But the men of Sodom were wicked and sinners before the Lord exceedingly…And when Abram heard that his brother was taken captive, he armed his trained servants, born in his own house, three hundred and eighteen, and pursued them unto Dan…And he brought back all the goods, and also brought again his brother Lot, and his goods…And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God…And he [Abram] gave him tithes of all.
-[But Lot didn’t.]
-And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.
-[That’s appropriate, but Lot didn’t offer!]
+But the men of Sodom were wicked and sinners before the Lord exceedingly…And when Abram heard that his brother was taken captive, he armed his trained servants, born in his own house, three hundred and eighteen, and pursued them unto Dan…And he brought back all the goods, and also brought again his brother / relative Lot, and his goods…And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God…And he [Abram] gave him tithes of all.
+[But no mention of Lot.]
+Perhaps he was miserly calculating that Abram took care of his share?]
+And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.”
+[That’s appropriate, but again, no mention of Lot offering.]
 (Gen 13:12-13, 14:14-21)

 And when Lot hits rock bottom he still won’t admit that he is a sinner who got himself into his awful predicament, and plead for forgiveness and mercy.

-I’m afraid we don’t understand who is in charge of our national membership from a biblical standpoint.
-We take it for granted that we can have the benefits of being children of Abraham because the patriarch / father of a nation has the authority to choose who will be included in his nation, regardless of their genetic ancestry.
-But it seems that Christians overlook the essential element of that – the father of a nation has the authority to choose who will be included in his nation.
+I’m afraid we modern believers are more like Lot than Abraham.
+We don’t understand the details of our national membership from a biblical standpoint.
+We take for granted that we can have all the benefits of being children of Abraham because the patriarch / father of a nation has the authority to choose who will be included in his nation, regardless of their genetic ancestry.
+Check that again.
+Have we overlooked the essential element that – the father of a nation has the authority to choose who will be included in his nation.
 Period.

 Bestowing of sonship and inheritance by the Father to person(s) of his choosing is what Abra(ha)m was talking about as he prepared to make his trusted servant his heir.